 HIV can be contracted through the exchange of bodily fluids, and it results in the progressive deterioration of the immune system.
 The immune system is our body's natural defense against viruses, bacteria, and infections.

 HIV infection can result in acquired immunodeficiency syndrome (AIDS), which doesn’t kill itself, but weakens the immune system so severely that something as trivial as a cold can be deadly.
-In the United States alone, AIDS reportedly killed nearly 450,000 people between 1981 and 2000, according to the Centers for Disease Control and Prevention (CDC).
+In the United States alone, AIDS reportedly killed nearly 450,000 people between 1981 and 2000, according to the (CDC).